stat545ubc-2023/mda-cchuong/Mini-Data-Analysis-Milestone-1.md

     ## $ longitude          <dbl> -123.1161, -123.1147, -123.0846, -123.0870, -123.08…
     ## $ latitude           <dbl> 49.21776, 49.21776, 49.23938, 49.23469, 49.23894, 4…

+Attributes:

+- 146,611 rows (The top of the output lists the number of rows)

+- 20 columns (The top of the output lists the number of columns)

-Attributes: \* 146,611 rows \* 20 columns \* 12 categorical variables, 7
-numeric variables and 1 date variable
+- 12 categorical variables, 7 numeric variables and 1 date variable
+  (Next to the variable name, the class of the variable is given in the form <class> )

 <!----------------------------------------------------------------------------->

 1.3 **(1 point)** Now that you’ve explored the 4 datasets that you were